cavo789/marknotes/readme.md

 ### <a name="toolbar-fullscreen"></a>Fullscreen

-Give the maximum width to your content : hide the list of files, hide the search engine and also every buttons except the fullscreen one.
+Give the maximum width to your content : hide the list of files, hide the search engine and also every buttons except the fullscreen and refresh ones.

 Your note's content will be displayed in fullscreen.